Art Contests, Competitions, Offers & Shows

 * Email requests to do business with you where you are asked to reply to an email address different than the originating address (unless the sender has a verifiable explanation for using an alternate email address).

 * Unsolicited communications from anyone you don't know claiming to have a piece or pieces of your art sold, to send them the art, and that they'll pay you either upon receiving it or after they get paid for it.
-These may occasionally be legitimate, but make sure you get references and verify whom you're dealing with before shipping anything off in the mail.
+These may occasionally be legitimate, but make sure you get full contact information and references, and verify whom you're dealing with before shipping anything off in the mail.

 * Unsolicited or unqualified requests to send samples of your art to dealers, galleries, agents, or representatives you're not familiar with.